codebar/tutorials/js/lesson2/tutorial.md

 var pizzas = 25;

 var moreStudents = students > coaches;
-console.log("Are there more students than coaches?" + moreStudents);
+console.log('Are there more students than coaches?' + moreStudents);

 var lessStudents = students < pizzas;
-console.log("Are there fewer students than pizzas?" + lessStudents);
+console.log('Are there fewer students than pizzas?' + lessStudents);

 ```